JFSoftwareServices/Justin-OMS-DEMO/README.md

 # Justin-OMS-DEMO

 ###Project setup
-1. The base project is created using springboot starter kit Java 1.8 and Maven
+1. The base project is created using springboot, Java 1.8 and Maven (from starter kit https://start.spring.io/)
-2. Database is H2 and please refer the application properties where you shall see spring.datasource.url=jdbc:h2:file:C:/DEMO/oms
+2. Database is H2, please refer to the application properties where you shall see spring.datasource.url=${DB_STORAGE:jdbc:h2:file:C:/DEMO/oms}
-3. You file system must have permission to create DB file in C:/DEMO/oms if not please change the location accordingly
+3. Your file system must have permission to create DB file in C:/DEMO/oms if not please change the location accordingly by referring below,

 ### Running MVN command and changing the DB_STORAGE location
 1. Take the source code and run the mvn clean install (this should be run in C:\JUSDEMO\Justin-OMS-DEMO\oms),